In this tutorial, you will build a universal app contract that accepts messages

 - Defined a universal app contract (

-) to handle cross-chain messages. - Deployed both
+Hello) to handle cross-chain messages. - Deployed both

-contracts to a local development network. - Interacted with the
+HelloandEchocontracts to a local development network. - Interacted with the

-contract. - Simulated revert scenarios and handled them gracefully using revert logic in both contracts.
+Hellocontract by sending messages from a connected EVM chain via theEchocontract. - Simulated revert scenarios and handled them gracefully using revert logic in both contracts.

 By understanding how to manage cross-chain calls and handle reverts you are now equipped to build robust and resilient universal applications on ZetaChain.